tajbirahmed143/KiddoShield-Technologies/README.md

 ![Epoch Train and Loss](epoch%20train%20and%20loss.png)

-### Benefits of Using AlexNet

-Utilizing AlexNet in my project offered several significant benefits:

-1. **Accuracy:** AlexNet's pre-trained features provided a strong foundation for accurate object recognition.
-This resulted in a high level of confidence in classifying toys and hazardous items correctly.

-2. **Efficiency:** The model's architecture and feature extraction capabilities allowed for efficient real-time detection, ensuring rapid alerts to parents when their child interacted with potential hazards.

-3. **Generalization:** Thanks to the diverse training data used to pre-train AlexNet, the model could generalize well to recognize a wide variety of toys and hazardous items.

 4. **Reduced Development Time:** By leveraging a pre-trained model like AlexNet, I saved considerable development time that would have been required to build and train a similar model from scratch

 ![Epoch Train and Loss](feature%20map.png)